BBGKY Hierarchy and Generalised Hydrodynamics: Abstract

 \section{Abstract}

 We consider fermions defined on a continuous one-dimensional interval and subject to weak repulsive two-body interactions.
 We show that it is possible to perturbatively construct an extensive number of mutually compatible conserved charges for any interaction potential.
 However, the contributions to the densities of these charges at second order and higher are generally non-local and become spatially localized only if the potential fulfils certain compatibility conditions.
-We prove that the only solution to the first of these conditions with strictly local densities of charges is the Cheon-Shigehara potential (fermionic dual to the Lieb-Liniger model), and observe numerically that the only other solutions appear to be the Calogero-Sutherland potentials.
+We prove that the only solutions to the first of these conditions are the Cheon-Shigehara potential (fermionic dual to the Lieb-Liniger model) and the Calogero-Sutherland potentials.
 We use our construction to show how Generalized Hydrodynamics (GHD) emerges from the Bogoliubov--Born--Green--Kirkwood--Yvon hierarchy, and argue that GHD in the weak interaction regime is robust under non-integrable perturbations.

 Finding an efficient description for the non-equilibrium dynamics of quantum many-particle systems has been a key problem in theoretical physics since the birth of quantum mechanics~\cite{vonneumann2010proof}.
 During the last two decades there has been an upsurge in interest as a result of significant experimental advances ~\cite{bloch2008many} and potential technological applications~\cite{arute2019quantum}.
 In spite of remarkable progress in our understanding of out-of-equilibrium quantum matter~\cite{polkovnikov2011colloquium, rigol2008thermalization, gogolin2016equilibration, calabrese2016introduction, serbyn2021quantum, bertini2021finite, bastianello2021introduction}, however, an efficient and accurate description of its dynamics remains out of reach.